Virtu Financial LLC Buys Shares of 27,286 Elevation Oncology, Inc. (NASDAQ:ELEV)

-Virtu Financial LLC purchased a new position in Elevation Oncology, Inc. (NASDAQ:ELEV – Free Report) in the first quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The fund purchased 27,286 shares of the company’s stock, valued at approximately $52,000.
+Virtu Financial LLC bought a new stake in shares of Elevation Oncology, Inc. (NASDAQ:ELEV – Free Report) during the 1st quarter, according to its most recent Form 13F filing with the SEC.
+The fund bought 27,286 shares of the company’s stock, valued at approximately $52,000.

-Several other hedge funds have also recently made changes to their positions in the stock.
-Tang Capital Management LLC bought a new stake in Elevation Oncology in the 4th quarter worth approximately $456,000.
-Renaissance Technologies LLC boosted its position in Elevation Oncology by 917.3% in the second quarter.
-Renaissance Technologies LLC now owns 258,400 shares of the company’s stock worth $362,000 after purchasing an additional 233,000 shares during the last quarter.
-BML Capital Management LLC bought a new stake in shares of Elevation Oncology during the 4th quarter valued at about $38,000.
-Millennium Management LLC purchased a new stake in shares of Elevation Oncology during the 2nd quarter valued at about $30,000.
-Finally, Annandale Capital LLC lifted its stake in shares of Elevation Oncology by 66.7% in the 4th quarter.
-Annandale Capital LLC now owns 50,000 shares of the company’s stock worth $48,000 after purchasing an additional 20,000 shares during the period.
-68.01% of the stock is owned by hedge funds and other institutional investors.
+Several other large investors also recently added to or reduced their stakes in ELEV.
+Millennium Management LLC acquired a new stake in Elevation Oncology during the 2nd quarter valued at $30,000.
+BML Capital Management LLC acquired a new stake in Elevation Oncology during the 4th quarter valued at $38,000.
+Annandale Capital LLC raised its stake in Elevation Oncology by 66.7% during the 4th quarter.
+Annandale Capital LLC now owns 50,000 shares of the company’s stock valued at $48,000 after purchasing an additional 20,000 shares during the period.
+Renaissance Technologies LLC raised its stake in Elevation Oncology by 53.0% during the 1st quarter.
+Renaissance Technologies LLC now owns 25,400 shares of the company’s stock valued at $64,000 after purchasing an additional 8,800 shares during the period.
+Finally, BlackRock Inc. increased its stake in shares of Elevation Oncology by 57.4% in the first quarter.
+BlackRock Inc. now owns 38,218 shares of the company’s stock worth $96,000 after acquiring an additional 13,936 shares during the last quarter.
+68.01% of the stock is owned by institutional investors and hedge funds.

 Elevation Oncology Stock Down 5.5 %